alevy/simple.cx/getting_started.md

 This will fire up `wai-handler-devel` on port _3000_, and set the environment variable "ENV" to "development".
 To see your application in action, open a browser and navigate to [http://localhost:3000/](http://localhost:3000).
-You should see a blank HTML page with just "Hello World":
+You should see the default generated home page:

 ![](images/screenshot-hello.png "\"Hello World\" Screenshot")